 The instructors are always available for one-on-one help and will take the time to guide you through questions and problems.
 Their level of engagement in each student's learning process is what sets Fullstack apart.

 Software Engineer, RUN

 Within 4 weeks, I received 2 job offers at companies I was really excited about.
-During my interviews, both companies were pleasantly surprised by how knowledgable and capable a bootcamp grad could be.
-Truly, I owe it all to Fullstack’s education and preparation.
+During my interviews, both companies were pleasantly surprised by how knowledgeable and capable a bootcamp grad could be.
+Truly, I owe it all to Fullstack Academy's education and preparation.

 What about Ruby on Rails, Python, or other engineering languages?
 Why are other schools teaching these—or a combination of these—instead?

 Ruby on Rails has been instrumental in consolidating many best practices in back-end web development—making it easier for developers to build large sites in an organized way.
 Meanwhile, Python has completely revolutionized the way sites record and use data—and we do teach Python foundational skills in our Data Analytics bootcamps.

 All our coding bootcamps are thorough, comprehensive, immersive, and rigorous.
 We’re backed by multi-year experience in online tech training to deliver consistent, in-demand coding curricula and digital learning tools in a remote environment.

 Specifically, the Part-Time Software Engineering Bootcamp is designed to support you in leveling up your coding skills, building a robust portfolio, and launching a career in tech.
 Learn more about online learning with Fullstack Academy.

 There are a great number of online resources available and we encourage you to try them.
 Particularly for beginners, tools like Codecademy, Code School, and Team Treehouse can help you learn and practice in-demand coding concepts.